Updated May 2025

 • Identify relevant information to further research

-• Improve formate of what student has produced
+• Improve format of what student has produced

 For the purposes of finalizing content multiple resources exist.
 You may use software, library resources, instructors, qualified peers, and GenAI to support your writing process.